bogdanbacila/SourceWidthTest/README.md

-# Subjective grading test for spatial impression attributes in a concert hall
+# Graphical elicitation test for the source-related width in a concert hall

 ## Prerequisites: